commercelayer/commercelayer-docs-api/resources/sku_options/list_sku_options.md

 description: How to fetch a collection of sku options via API
 ---

-# List all SKU options
+# List all sku options

 To fetch a collection of sku options, send a `GET` request to the `/api/sku_options` endpoint.